-So you’re getting ready for your move.
-As you look around your home, you come to the realization that you have A TON of stuff.
-What are you supposed to do with all of this stuff?
-Do you really want to have to pack it all up and move it to your new home, just so you can throw it in the back of the closet, or stack it in the corner of the basement?
+You’re getting ready for your move, but as you look around your home, you realize you have a ton of stuff.
+What are you supposed to do with all this stuff?
+Do you really want to have it to pack it all up and move it to your new home, just so you can throw it in the back of the closet or stack it in the corner of the basement?
 Heck no!
 It’s time for you to start decluttering.

-Over years of business and experience, Move It With M&S LLC has taken many unwanted items from customers.
-But rather than having us move those items for you, you can go ahead and get rid of them beforehand.
-Decluttering can save you time and money, and will make your move much faster and easier.
-It also makes it easier for our movers as well!
+Over the years we’ve been in business, Move It With M&S, LLC has taken many unwanted items from customers.
+But rather than having us move those items for you, go ahead and get rid of them beforehand.
+Decluttering can save you time and money, and it will make your move much faster and easier.
+It also makes it easier for our movers as well.

-First things first- you need to get into the mindset that you will be purging and donating your belongings.
-Depending on the items that you will be getting rid of, this can be an emotional time.
+First things first: you need to get into the mindset that you will be purging and donating your belongings.
+Depending on the items you’ll be getting rid of, this can be an sensitive time.
 However, this process is essential for an easy, simple move.
-Though it can be emotional, once the task is over, you will feel accomplished and confident for your upcoming move!
+Though it can be emotional, once the task is over, you will feel accomplished and confident for your upcoming move.

 Before you start decluttering, you need to do one last thing.
-Make sure you create three or four piles to put your items in: One to keep, one to discard, one to donate and one to sell.
-Make sure to keep an eye out for our next blog on local places to donate your unwanted items!
-These piles will make decluttering an ease as you go.
+Make sure you create four piles to put your items in.
+One to keep, one to discard, one to donate, and one to sell.
+We’ve written a blog post about local places to donate your unwanted items.
+These piles will make decluttering easier as you go.

-After you make your preparations, you’re ready to start the decluttering process!
-This might feel overwhelming at first as you might not know where to begin.
-We recommend to just pick a room in the house and focus on that one room.
-Trying to declutter all at once will be incredibly stressful, so just go one room at a time until you’re done.
+After you make your preparations, you’re ready to start decluttering.
+This might feel overwhelming at first, since you might not know where to begin.
+We recommend you pick one room in the house and focus on that room only.
+Trying to declutter everywhere all at once is incredibly stressful, so go one room at a time until you’re done.

-Throw out expired foods.
-Now is a good time to look in the back of the pantry for those expired soups that you’ve kept for over five years now.
-There’s no need to move those to the new house!
-And what about the frozen meat that’s been sitting in the freezer for the last two years?
-Can you afford to get rid of the freezer-burned ice cream too?
+Throw out expired food.
+Now is a good time to look in the back of the pantry to find all those expired soup cans you’ve kept for 5 years now.
+There’s no need to move those to the new house.
+And what about the frozen meat that’s been sitting in the freezer for the last 2 years?
+You can probably get rid of the freezer burned ice cream, too.

 While you’re rummaging through the cabinets, go ahead and toss your old utensils and gadgets that you don’t use anymore.
-You can also take this opportunity to re-organize the ‘junk-drawer.’
-Remember, whatever you purge is going to save you time and money!
+Take this opportunity to reorganize your junk drawer.
+Remember, whatever you get rid of is going to save you time and money.

-In the age of electronics, movies and music are becoming digitized.
-Do you even use those old CD’s or DVD’s anymore?
-Let alone the VCR tapes?
-If they’re in good condition, toss them in the donate pile.
+In this day and age, movies and music are becoming more and more digitized.
+Do you even use those old CDs or DVDs anymore?
+And when was the last time you put a VHS tape into your VCR?
+If they’re in good condition, toss them in the into the donate pile.

-While you’re in the living room, take the time to reorganize the side tables.
-Get rid of the junk mail that you put there every week, or the papers that you meant to throw away last month.
-If it’s not useful, shred it!
+While you’re in the living room, take the time to organize your side tables.
+Get rid of the junk mail you put there every week, or the papers that you meant to throw away last month.
+If they’re not useful, shred them.

-Another pile that you might create is a selling pile.
 An easy way to get rid of a ton of items in one sitting is to host a yard sale.
-Make sure to keep an eye out for our blog post about yard sales in the future!
+We’ve written a blog post about how to hold a successful yard sale.

-If you don’t have enough belongings for a yard sale, or if yard-sales aren’t your forte, try using a selling app.
-You can use Facebook Marketplace, Craigslist, Letgo, or eBay, just to name a few.
-This can help ease the increasing cost of moving as well.
+If you don’t have enough belongings for yard sale, or if yard sales aren’t your forte, try using a selling app.
+You can use Facebook Marketplace, Craigslist, Letgo, or eBay just to name a few.
+This can help ease the cost of moving as well.

 Moving is an incredibly stressful process.
-One way to ease this stress is by decluttering before your move.
-Decluttering can save you time and money – the less you have to pack and move, the easier it is on you and the movers!
-Your new home will be easier to set up and organize as well and you’ll have less cleaning to do during your move.
+One way to ease the stress is by decluttering before you move.
+Decluttering can save you time and money – the less you have to pack and move, the easier it is on you and the movers both.
+Your new home will be easier to set up and organize as well, and you’ll have less cleaning to do during your move.
 You can go through old belongings that you no longer use and keep, donate, trash, or sell the items.
-Remember to give yourself the proper time, set goals, and make your move as simple as possible!
+Remember to give yourself the proper time, set goals, and make your move as simple as possible.